dlion/domenicoluciani/_posts/2025-04-11-how-to-use-generics-to-avoid-duplications-and-make-your-code-better.md

 lang: en
 ---

-# How to use  generics to avoid duplications and make your code better

 I recently worked on a project that had a lot of code duplication due to repeated implementations of the same interfaces.
 I quickly realized it was a great opportunity to refactor the code, remove the duplication and make the code more scalable and maintainable.

 ---